apache/druid/docs/development/extensions-core/avro.md

 The default mode treats unions as a single value regardless of the type of data populating the union.

 If you want to operate on individual members of a union, set `extractUnionsByType` on the Avro parser.
 This configuration expands union values into nested objects according to the following rules:
-- Primitive types and unnamed complex types are keyed their type name.
-For example: `int`, `string`
+- Primitive types and unnamed complex types are keyed by their type name, such as `int` and `string`.
 - Complex named types are keyed by their names, this includes `record`, `fixed` and `enum`.
 - The Avro null type is elided as its value can only ever be null